Pontederia crassipes: Asia

 Haldia Municipality Pool, a public water reservoir is being choked by growing water hyacinth population as in December 2019.

 Ash-covered blooming water hyacinth along the lakeshore in San Nicolas, Batangas, Philippines due to the eruption of Taal Volcano in the distance.

 Water hyacinth on a canal in Tien Giang province, Vietnam.

-The water hyacinth was introduced to Bengal, India, because of its ornamental flowers and shapes of leaves, but became an invasive weed, draining oxygen from the water bodies and resulting in devastation of fish stocks.
+The water hyacinth was introduced to Bengal, because of its ornamental flowers and shapes of leaves, but became an invasive weed, draining oxygen from the water bodies and resulting in devastation of fish stocks.
 The water hyacinth was referred to as the "(beautiful) blue devil" in Bengal and "Bengal terror" elsewhere in India; it was called "German weed" (Bengali: Germani pana) in Bangladesh out of belief the German Kaiser submarine mission was involved in introducing them at the outbreak of World War I. Concerted efforts were made to eradicate water hyacinths, which affected navigability in Bengal's rivers.
 The Bengal Water Hyacinth Act, 1936 prohibited the cultivation of the plants.
 By 1947, the problem was resolved, and navigability was restored to the rivers, although the plants still exist in wetlands.
 Water hyacinths were called "Japanese trouble" in Sri Lanka because there was a rumor that the British had planted them to entice Japanese aircraft to land on the insecure pads.

 The plant entered Japan in 1884 for horticultural appreciation, according to conventional wisdom, but a researcher devoted to the study of the plant has discovered that ukiyo-e artist Utagawa Kunisada (or Utagawa Toyokuni III, d.
 1865) produced a wood-block print featuring the water hyacinth, goldfish, and beautiful women, dated to 1855.
 The plant is floated on the water surface of filled (glassware) fishbowls or glazed earthenware waterlily pots (hibachi pots serving as substitute).

 In the 1930s, water hyacinth was introduced into China as a feed, ornamental plant, and sewage-control plant, and it was widely planted in the south as an animal feed.
 Beginning in the 1980s, with the rapid development of China's inland industry, the eutrophication of inland waters has intensified.
 With the help of its efficient asexual reproduction and environmental adaptation mechanisms, water hyacinth began to spread widely in river basins.
 The hyacinths has blocked rivers and hindered water traffic.
 For example, many waterways in Zhejiang and other provinces have been blocked by the rapidly growing water hyacinth.
 In addition, a large number of water hyacinths floating in the water block sunlight from entering the water, and its decay consumes dissolved oxygen in the water, pollutes water quality, and can kill other aquatic plants.
 The outbreak of water hyacinth has seriously affected the biodiversity of the local ecosystem and threatened the production, life, and health of community residents.